Weekly Crypto Card Intel

 Red bars are costs, green bars are savings

-Best for: DeFi-native users and ETH holders who want to maintain exposure to their crypto while spending in fiat.
-The self-custody model means your keys, your coins — no exchange counterparty risk.
-Ideal for users in 70+ countries who value both yield on deposits and premium Visa Signature benefits.
+Best for: DeFi users and ETH holders who want to keep exposure to their crypto while spending in fiat.
+Self-custody means your keys, your coins, with no exchange counterparty risk.

-The catch: The DeFi-native onboarding requires familiarity with wallets, gas fees, and Gnosis Safe — not ideal for crypto beginners.
-Cashback in wETH is subject to ETH price volatility, meaning your effective cashback rate fluctuates with the market.
-The 1% FX fee on non-USD/EUR transactions is what keeps this card tied with others at +2.0 rather than pulling further ahead.
+The catch: Onboarding requires familiarity with wallets, gas fees, and Gnosis Safe, so it is not ideal for crypto beginners.
+Cashback in wETH is subject to ETH price volatility, so your effective cashback rate moves with the market.
+The 1% FX fee on non-USD/EUR transactions is why this card ties with others at +2.0 instead of pulling ahead.

-Bleap earns the number two spot with a clean, no-surprises fee structure: 0% FX fees and 2% cashback on stablecoin spending, paired with self-custody.
-The card is designed around stablecoin wallets — you load USDC or USDT and spend directly at Mastercard merchants without converting to fiat first, which is how Bleap achieves genuine 0% FX.
-Available across Europe and Latin America, it targets the growing segment of users who hold stablecoins as their primary spending currency.
-The self-custody architecture means Bleap never holds your funds — transactions are approved from your own wallet.
+Bleap has a simple fee structure: 0% FX fees and 2% cashback on stablecoin spending, with self-custody.
+The card is built around stablecoin wallets.
+You load USDC or USDT and spend directly at Mastercard merchants without converting to fiat first, which is how Bleap gets to 0% FX.
+Available across Europe and Latin America, it is aimed at users who hold stablecoins as their primary spending currency.
+Bleap never holds your funds; transactions are approved from your own wallet.

-Best for: European and Latin American users who already hold stablecoins and want a zero-fee crypto card with self-custody guarantees.
-Particularly useful for users who transact across EUR and LatAm currencies without worrying about FX markups.
+Best for: European and Latin American users who already hold stablecoins and want a zero-fee crypto card with self-custody.
+Useful if you transact across EUR and LatAm currencies and want to avoid FX markups.

 The catch: The 0% FX fee applies specifically to stablecoin spending.
 If you need to convert volatile crypto to fiat, the economics may differ.
 Bleap is a newer entrant in the market with fewer user reviews and a shorter track record than established players.
 Availability outside Europe and Latin America is not currently supported.

-Xplace stands out for two reasons: it offers the widest geographic coverage of any card on this list (160+ countries), and its 2% cashback is paid in USDC — a stablecoin, not a volatile token.
-That means your 2% cashback actually stays worth 2%, unlike cards paying in BNB, FUSE, or wETH.
-Operating on the Visa Credit network with self-custody, Xplace combines the consumer protections of a credit card (chargeback rights, purchase protection) with the security of non-custodial wallets.
+Xplace has the widest geographic coverage on this list (160+ countries), and its 2% cashback is paid in USDC, a stablecoin.
+That means your 2% actually stays worth 2%, unlike cards paying in BNB, FUSE, or wETH.
+On the Visa Credit network with self-custody, Xplace gives you credit card consumer protections (chargeback rights, purchase protection) alongside non-custodial wallets.
 The 0% FX fee makes it a strong travel card for international spenders.

-The catch: The 2% cashback rate is tiered — it ranges from 0.5% to 2% depending on your spending volume, and you need consistent volume to maintain the top tier.
-Credit cards also introduce interest rate risk: if you carry a balance, interest charges can quickly exceed the cashback benefit.
-Review the APR and credit terms carefully before applying.
+The catch: The 2% cashback rate is tiered, ranging from 0.5% to 2% depending on your spending volume.
+You need consistent volume to stay at the top tier.
+Credit cards also introduce interest rate risk: if you carry a balance, interest charges will quickly exceed the cashback benefit.
+Review the APR and credit terms before applying.

-The Solid Card offers 3% cashback with a 1% FX fee, netting the same +2.0 score as the top three cards.
-Available across the US, Latin America, Africa, and 150+ countries total, it has one of the broadest regional coverages of any self-custody card in our database.
-The Visa network provides near-universal merchant acceptance, and the self-custody model means you maintain full control of your funds.
-Solid targets underserved markets in Africa and LatAm where traditional banking infrastructure is limited, making crypto spending a practical necessity rather than a tech novelty.
+The Solid Card offers 3% cashback with a 1% FX fee, netting the same +2.0 score as the top three.
+Available across the US, Latin America, Africa, and 150+ countries total, it has one of the broadest regional footprints of any self-custody card in our database.
+Visa gives you near-universal merchant acceptance, and self-custody means you keep full control of your funds.
+Solid is focused on Africa and LatAm, where banking infrastructure is thin and crypto spending is often more practical than traditional payments.

-Best for: Users in emerging markets across Africa, Latin America, and the US who want a globally accepted self-custody card with strong cashback.
-The wide geographic reach sets Solid apart from region-locked competitors.
+Best for: Users in Africa, Latin America, and the US who want a globally accepted self-custody card with 3% cashback.
+The wide geographic reach is what separates Solid from region-locked competitors.

 The catch: Cashback is paid in FUSE tokens, which have low liquidity and significant price volatility.
-Your 3% cashback could be worth substantially more or less by the time you sell.
+Your 3% could be worth substantially more or less by the time you sell.
 The base tier caps cashback at $100/month equivalent.
-The 1% FX fee is real and recurring — it eats into value on every international transaction.
-FUSE token risk is the single biggest concern with this card.
+The 1% FX fee hits every international transaction.
+FUSE token risk is the main concern with this card.

-Coinbase Card earns its spot thanks to a generous 4% cashback rate that outweighs the steep 2.49% crypto conversion fee.
-As a Visa debit card tied to the largest US exchange, it draws from your Coinbase balance at checkout.
-The brand recognition and regulatory standing of Coinbase provide a level of trust that newer crypto card issuers cannot match — this matters for users who prioritize institutional reliability over self-custody ideology.
-Available in the USA, UK, and EEA, it is the most recognized name in this ranking.
-For domestic US spending where conversion fees are minimized (especially when funding from USDC), the effective value can be significantly higher than the +1.5 headline score suggests.
+Coinbase Card has a 4% cashback rate that outweighs its steep 2.49% crypto conversion fee.
+It is a Visa debit card tied to the largest US exchange, drawing from your Coinbase balance at checkout.
+Coinbase is publicly traded and well-regulated, which matters if you care more about institutional reliability than self-custody.
+Available in the USA, UK, and EEA, it is the most recognized name on this list.
+For domestic US spending where conversion fees are minimized (especially when funding from USDC), the effective value is higher than the +1.5 headline score suggests.

 Best for: US users who spend mostly domestically and want crypto rewards from a trusted, publicly traded company.
 When funding from USDC, users can avoid the 2.49% conversion fee entirely, effectively boosting the card's net value for stablecoin spenders.

 The catch: The 2.49% crypto conversion fee is the highest in the top 10 and devastates value for international spending or volatile-crypto conversions.
-The card is custodial — your assets sit on the Coinbase exchange.
+The card is custodial, so your assets sit on the Coinbase exchange.
 Conversion spreads on less liquid tokens may add further hidden costs beyond the stated 2.49%.

-The Gemini Credit Card is the only true credit card in the top 10 (Xplace uses a credit network but operates differently).
-It offers category-based cashback that can be exceptionally generous: 4% on gas stations, 3% on dining and food delivery, 2% on groceries, and 1% on everything else.
-The weighted average reaches up to 4% for users whose spending aligns with the bonus categories.
-Cashback is deposited directly into your Gemini exchange account in the crypto of your choice.
-As a Mastercard Credit product, it carries traditional credit card consumer protections including dispute resolution and fraud liability limits.
+The Gemini Credit Card is the only true credit card in the top 10 (Xplace uses a credit network but works differently).
+It has category-based cashback: 4% on gas, 3% on dining and food delivery, 2% on groceries, and 1% on everything else.
+The weighted average reaches 4% for users whose spending fits the bonus categories.
+Cashback goes directly into your Gemini exchange account in whatever crypto you choose.
+As a Mastercard Credit product, it has standard credit card consumer protections, including dispute resolution and fraud liability limits.

 Best for: US residents who spend heavily on gas, dining, and groceries and want crypto rewards on a familiar credit card product.
 The category structure rewards specific spending patterns better than flat-rate cards.

-The Binance Card is a prepaid Mastercard targeting Latin American markets — Brazil, Colombia, and surrounding countries.
-Backed by the world's largest crypto exchange, it offers 2% cashback in BNB with a 0.9% conversion/FX fee, netting a +1.1 score.
-Spending is funded directly from your Binance exchange account, giving you access to the full range of assets on the platform.
-For LatAm users already in the Binance ecosystem, the card provides a straightforward bridge between crypto holdings and everyday merchant spending on the Mastercard network.
+The Binance Card is a prepaid Mastercard for Latin American markets: Brazil, Colombia, and surrounding countries.
+It offers 2% cashback in BNB with a 0.9% conversion/FX fee, netting a +1.1 score.
+Spending comes directly from your Binance exchange account, so you can use any asset on the platform.
+For LatAm users already on Binance, it is a direct way to spend crypto holdings at Mastercard merchants.

-Best for: Latin American users already in the Binance ecosystem who want a straightforward way to spend crypto at physical merchants.
-The Mastercard network provides solid acceptance across the region, and BNB cashback adds value for users who hold Binance's native token.
+Best for: Latin American users already on Binance who want to spend crypto at physical merchants.
+Mastercard acceptance is good across the region, and BNB cashback is a bonus if you already hold Binance's native token.

-The catch: Cashback is capped at approximately 250 BRL/month — a relatively low ceiling that limits the card's value for higher spenders.
+The catch: Cashback is capped at roughly 250 BRL/month, a low ceiling that limits value for higher spenders.
 BNB cashback is volatile and tied to Binance's fortunes as a company.
-The card is available only in select LatAm countries — no coverage in the US, Europe, or Asia.
+The card is only available in select LatAm countries, with no coverage in the US, Europe, or Asia.
 Custodial model means your assets sit on the Binance exchange, carrying counterparty risk.

-Deblock offers a self-custody Visa card with 0% FX fees and 1% cashback, targeting UK and EEA residents.
-What makes Deblock genuinely interesting is its neobank approach to self-custody: it combines a traditional bank account (with IBAN) with a non-custodial wallet, bridging the gap between DeFi and everyday banking.
-You get salary deposits, direct debits, and SEPA transfers alongside self-custody crypto spending — all in one app.
-The 0% FX fee makes it clean for cross-border European spending, and the Visa network ensures broad merchant acceptance.
+Deblock is a self-custody Visa card with 0% FX fees and 1% cashback, aimed at UK and EEA residents.
+The interesting part is its neobank model: it combines a traditional bank account (with IBAN) and a non-custodial wallet in one app.
+You get salary deposits, direct debits, and SEPA transfers alongside self-custody crypto spending.
+The 0% FX fee works well for cross-border European spending, and Visa gives you broad merchant acceptance.

-Best for: UK and European users who want a single app for both traditional banking (salary deposits, direct debits) and self-custody crypto spending.
-The hybrid model reduces the friction of managing separate bank and wallet apps.
+Best for: UK and European users who want one app for both traditional banking (salary deposits, direct debits) and self-custody crypto spending.
+Saves you from juggling separate bank and wallet apps.

-The catch: The 1% cashback is modest compared to cards higher on this list — you are trading raw cashback for the convenience of the neobank model.
-The cashback feature requires the Premium plan, which adds a consideration beyond the base score.
-Regional availability is limited to UK and EEA only.
-Deblock is a newer company, so the product is still maturing.
+The catch: The 1% cashback is modest compared to cards higher on this list.
+You are trading raw cashback for the convenience of the neobank model.
+The cashback feature requires the Premium plan, which is an extra cost not in the base score.
+Only available in UK and EEA.
+Deblock is a newer company and the product is still maturing.

-MetaMask hardly needs an introduction — it is the most widely used Ethereum wallet with over 30 million monthly active users.
-The MetaMask Card extends that wallet into physical spending via a Mastercard with 0% FX fees and 1% cashback paid in mUSD.
-Transactions are funded directly from your MetaMask wallet, maintaining the self-custody principle that MetaMask users already value.
-Available in the USA, EU/EEA, and UK, the card's real strength is integration — no new app to download, no new wallet to create.
-It plugs into the tool you already use daily.
+MetaMask is one of the most widely used Ethereum wallets with broad monthly active users.
+The MetaMask Card extends that wallet into physical spending through a Mastercard with 0% FX fees and 1% cashback paid in mUSD.
+Transactions are funded directly from your MetaMask wallet, keeping the self-custody model that MetaMask users already rely on.
+Available in the USA, EU/EEA, and UK, the card's main advantage is integration: no new app to download, no new wallet to set up.
+You just use the tool you already have.

-Best for: Existing MetaMask users in the USA, EU/EEA, and UK who want a frictionless way to spend their wallet balance at any Mastercard-accepting merchant.
-The familiarity and wallet integration make it the lowest-friction option for the MetaMask ecosystem.
+Best for: Existing MetaMask users in the USA, EU/EEA, and UK who want to spend their wallet balance at Mastercard merchants without switching apps.
+If you already live in MetaMask, this is the path of least resistance.

-The catch: The 1% cashback is on the lower end for this list — the card's strength is convenience and brand trust, not raw cost efficiency.
+The catch: The 1% cashback is on the lower end for this list.
+The card's value is convenience and brand trust, not raw cost efficiency.
 The Metal card tier with 3% cashback costs $199/year, which is not reflected in our base-tier ranking.
-Cashback is paid in mUSD, adding a layer of complexity compared to simple fiat returns.
-Gas fees on Ethereum mainnet for each transaction can eat into small purchases.
+Cashback is paid in mUSD, which is more complex than simple fiat returns.
+Gas fees on Ethereum mainnet can eat into small purchases.

-The Kraken Card rounds out the top 10 with a 0% FX fee, 0% everything approach that makes it one of the cleanest fee structures in the crypto card market.
-The 1% cashback can be received in BTC or fiat, giving users flexibility in how they accumulate rewards.
-As a Mastercard from one of the oldest and most respected crypto exchanges, it carries institutional credibility.
-Available in the UK and EU/EEA, Kraken has built a reputation for security and transparency that extends to its card product.
+The Krak Card closes the list with a 0% FX fee, up to 2% standard cashback, and up to 6% on hotel bookings via Krak Concierge, making it one of the simplest fee structures in the crypto card space.
+The 1% cashback can be received in BTC or fiat.
+As a Mastercard from one of the oldest crypto exchanges, Kraken brings name recognition and a long track record.
+Available in the UK and EU/EEA.

-Best for: UK and EU users who want a straightforward, no-surprises crypto card from a trusted exchange.
-The 0% fee structure across the board makes budgeting simple — what you see is what you pay.
+Best for: UK and EU users who want a simple crypto card from an established exchange.
+The 0% fee structure makes budgeting easy: what you see is what you pay.

-These three cards narrowly missed the top 10 or were excluded due to specific conditions.
-They are still worth considering depending on your region and use case.
+These three cards narrowly missed the top 10 or were excluded because of specific conditions.
+They may still be worth a look depending on where you are and how you spend.

-Trade Republic Card (Visa, Custodial) — Features 0% FX fees and 1% "saveback" into your investment portfolio.
-While the score would be +1.0 (matching positions 8-10), the saveback requires you to deposit additional funds monthly to activate.
-This makes it conditional rather than unconditional cashback, which is why we excluded it.
-BaFin-regulated with 50+ million European customers, it remains a strong choice for German and EU residents who want a regulated, established alternative and are willing to meet the deposit condition.
+Trade Republic Card (Visa, Custodial): 0% FX fees and 1% "saveback" into your investment portfolio.
+The score would be +1.0 (matching positions 8-10), but the saveback requires you to deposit additional funds monthly to activate.
+That makes it conditional cashback, which is why we excluded it.
+BaFin-regulated with 50+ million European customers, it is a reasonable option for German and EU residents willing to meet the deposit condition.

-Wayex Card (Visa, Custodial) — Offers 0% FX fees and 8% back in X-Points.
-Launched in Q4 2025, Wayex is too new for us to verify its claims with real-world user data.
-The 8% X-Points reward sounds impressive, but the actual fiat value of X-Points is not yet established in the market.
-We will revisit this card once there is sufficient data to assess whether the rewards translate to real value.
+Wayex Card (Visa, Custodial): 0% FX fees and 8% back in X-Points.
+Launched in Q4 2025, Wayex is too new for us to verify with real-world user data.
+The 8% X-Points reward looks good on paper, but the fiat value of X-Points is not yet established.
+We will revisit this card once there is enough data to tell whether the rewards hold real value.

-Bitget Card (Visa, Custodial) — Has a 0.9% FX fee and 0% real cashback.
-The advertised "1.7% 0-Fee benefit" is actually a transaction fee refund on the first $400/month of spending — not cashback.
-With a net score of +0.0 at best (and effectively negative once you account for the FX fee), Bitget places well outside the top 10.
+Bitget Card (Visa, Custodial): 0.9% FX fee and 0% real cashback.
+The advertised "1.7% 0-Fee benefit" is actually a transaction fee refund on the first $400/month of spending, not cashback.
+With a net score of +0.0 at best (effectively negative once you include the FX fee), Bitget is well outside the top 10.

-Several cards with large marketing budgets and affiliate programs are frequently featured in "best crypto card" lists elsewhere.
-We excluded them from this ranking for specific, documented reasons.
-Transparency about exclusions is as important as the ranking itself — it helps you understand what "top 10" lists on other sites may be optimizing for (affiliate commissions) versus what we optimize for (your net value).
+Several cards with big marketing budgets and affiliate programs show up in "best crypto card" lists elsewhere.
+We excluded them for specific, documented reasons.
+We think explaining our exclusions matters because it shows what other "top 10" lists may be optimizing for (affiliate commissions) versus what we optimize for (your net value).

 | Card | FX Fee | Cashback | Why Excluded |